omeka/omeka-s-enduser/docs/modules/csvimport.md

 ---
 The CSV Import module allows you to import items or users into your Omeka S install from a csv (comma separated values), tsv (tab-separated values) or odf (open document format) file.

 Please note that an import must have a specific import type.

+This module can be found here: https://github.com/omeka-s-modules/CSVImport

 ## Preparing your CSV file